Navigation

 Do's ✅

-• Place the Load More button prominently below existing content.
+• Put the Load More button prominently below existing content

-• Ensure clear visual feedback when new content loads (e.g., animations, progress indicators).
+• Show clear visual feedback when new content loads (animations, progress indicators)

-• Maintain consistent spacing and alignment with existing content.
+• Keep spacing and alignment consistent with existing content

 Don'ts ❌

-• Don’t make the button too small or difficult to tap on mobile devices.
+• Never make the button too small for mobile tapping

-• Avoid sudden layout shifts when loading new content.
+• Prevent sudden layout shifts when loading new content

 Layout & Positioning